-Are you planning to supply gas or electricity to low-volume users?
+Do you want to supply gas or electricity to low-volume (small) users?
 You have to comply with the rules as laid out in the Electricity Act and the Gas Act.
-You may need to apply for a permit or work with a supplier who has a permit.
+The Authority for Consumers and Markets (ACM) checks if you keep to these rules.

 The term 'low-volume users' includes both private and commercial customers who have:

 - an electricity connection of maximum 3 x 80A (ampere)

 - a gas connection with a maximum capacity of 40 m3(n) an hour